MarkShoucair/smdp/documentation/INDEX.md

 **Square Menu Display Premium Deluxe Pro v3.1**

-> **Note**: All documentation in this folder was AI-generated (ChatGPT & Claude) for reference and development purposes.
-While comprehensive and technically accurate, please verify critical implementation details against the actual codebase.
+> **Note**: All documentation in this folder is AI-generated for reference and development purposes.

 ---